 A great option for families who are after a contemporary hotel, Asakusa Tobu Hotel is one of the more modern hotels in the guide, along with having some of the more spacious rooms (for Japan).

 Rooms have a maximum capacity of four in the Deluxe Quadruple room and feature four single beds.
-The rooms have air conditioning, flat-screen TVs, free WiFi, mini fridge, kettle and a small seating area with a sofa, chairs and coffee table.
+The rooms have air conditioning, flat-screen TVs, free WiFi, a mini fridge, a kettle and a small seating area with a sofa, chairs and a coffee table.

 The Asakusa Tobu Hotel has a restaurant onsite providing Breakfast and Lunch with both western and Japanese cuisines to appease fussy kids.
 There is also a coin-operated laundry onsite for those who need to freshen up their travel clothes.